This is the view from the road right in front of the house.

 823 Woodlawn Street

-This 3-4 bedroom rental property has 2 bedrooms open to rent by Marywood University Students, available starting June 12th, utilities included.
+This large 3-4 bedroom rental property is fully furnished and has 2-3 bedrooms open to rent by Marywood University Students starting June 15th.
 A different, prorated move-in time may be possible if needed.

-Rent is paid in six-month increments from 6/12 through 12/11 and 12/12 through 6/11 and is due one month prior to the rental period start date (so no later than 5/12 for fall or 11/12 for spring.
-A non-refundable, one-month deposit is required to hold the room until the balance is paid in full (the deposit is applied to the balance or carried forward to reserve the following semester if you wish to stay).
+One year lease is required.
+Rent is paid monthly from 6/15 through 5/15.
+A non-refundable, one-month deposit is required to hold the room until the lease is paid in full and the house is vacated with no damages to charge back to the renter (the deposit can be carried forward to reserve the following year if you wish to stay).

-Renters are responsible for keeping up with the mowing/shoveling and trash/recycling removal.
+Renters are responsible for keeping up with the mowing/shoveling and trash/recycling removal, and to report any issues with the home as soon as observed.

 This is your initial view when you walk in the front door.